Hoshi2206/Data-Analyst-Excel-Reporting/README.md

 <summary><b> 3.
 Strategic Recommendations (Click to expand)</b></summary>

 * **Establish Safety Stock Buffers:** Implement a strict "Safety Stock" threshold for the *Apple Ecosystem* and *Printers & Ink* segments, ensuring minimum inventory levels are maintained to absorb sudden demand spikes or shipping delays.
-* **Diversify Supplier Networks:** Form secondary sourcing partnerships for high-dependency components to mitigate the risk of a single point of failure in the supply chain.

 </details>